B.Sc. (Hons) and Ph.D., Otago

 Current research interests:

-- Biological catalysis: using computational and synthetic models to uncover insights about multi-electron redox processes in biology, for example, in respiratory proton pumps and in nitrogen reductases.
+- Biological catalysis: using computational and synthetic models to uncover insights about multi-electron redox processes in biology; for example, in respiratory proton pumps, in nitrogen reductases and in metallo-(de)hydrogenases.

-- Biomimetic catalysis: using biomimicry to discover new catalysts for multi-electron reduction processes.
+- Bio-inspired catalysis: using insights from metallo-protein catalysts to design and realise new transition metal catalysts for multi-electron reduction processes.

 - Design, synthesis and use of transition metal systems with redox-active, multifunctional ligands.